MokoSan/Bayesian-Optimization-in-FSharp/AdventSubmission.md

 __Bayesian Optimization__ is an iterative optimization algorithm used to find the most optimal element like any other optimization algorithm however, where it shines in comparison to others is when the criterion or objective function is a black box function.
 A black box function indicates the prospect of a lack of an analytic expression or known mathematical formula for the objective function and/or details about other properties for example, knowing if the derivative exists for the function so as to make use of other optimization techniques such as [Stochastic Gradient Descent](https://en.wikipedia.org/wiki/Stochastic_gradient_descent).

-To contrast with 2 other popular optimization techniques namely, **Grid Search Optimization** and **Random Search Optimization** whose intractability and efficiency, respectively come into question, Bayesian Optimization uses information from previous iterations to get to the optima in a more computational efficient and directed based on the data.
+To contrast with 2 other popular optimization techniques namely, [**Grid Search Optimization**](https://en.wikipedia.org/wiki/Hyperparameter_optimization#Grid_search) and [**Random Search Optimization**](https://en.wikipedia.org/wiki/Hyperparameter_optimization#Random_search) whose intractability and efficiency, respectively come into question, Bayesian Optimization uses information from previous iterations to get to the optima in a more computational efficient and directed way based on the data.

-To summarize, Bayesian Optimization aims to, with the fewest number of iterations, find the global optima of a function that could be a black box based function in a way that previous data points are used to make the best guess as to where the optima _could_ be.
+To summarize, Bayesian Optimization aims to, with the fewest number of iterations, find the global optima of a function that could be a black box based function by making use of previous data points to make the best guess as to where the global optima could be.

 ### What Are The Components of a Bayesian Optimization Algorithm?

 There are 3 main components:

-1. __Surrogate Model__: The surrogate model is used as for approximation of the objective function where new points can be fit and predictions can be made.
+1. __The Surrogate Model__: The surrogate model is used as for approximation of the objective function where new points can be fit and predictions can be made.
 More details are [here](#surrogate-model).
-2. __Acquisition Function__: The acquisition function helps discerning the next point to sample.
+2. __The Acquisition Function__: The acquisition function helps discerning the next point to sample.
 More details are [here](#acquisition-function).
-3. __Iteration Loop__: The loop that facilitates the following:
+3. __The Iteration Loop__: The loop that facilitates the following:
    1. Make predictions using the surrogate model.
    2. Based on the predictions from 1., apply the acquisition function.
    3. Identify the point that maximizes the acquisition function.